awei5985/awei5985.github.io/README.md

 ### Project Files

 Below are the files for the CMSC320 Final Project.
+The Project Notebook link is a direct link to the github page of the .ipynb file.
+You can download it if you want.
+The Project HTML is a HTML view of my notebook.

 [Project Notebook](https://github.com/awei5985/awei5985.github.io/blob/master/final.ipynb)